freddie-a/robot/README.md

 1. When you're shopping for parts make total sure the specs are up to scratch (ie if we need a battery make sure it gives us enough power and lasts more than a gnat's lifespan).
 2. Same as with designers, if you guys have diagrams or whatever pop them in here but *pleaseeee* remember to delete old/rejected diagrams.
+3. You guys can make sub-folders but your main folder where all mechanicy stuff goes is in the general-mechanicy-bits folder.
  <br />